martinn/quickapiclient/README.md

 ### A GET request with query params

-An example of a GET request with some optional and required query parameters.
+An example of a GET request with query parameters with overridable default values.

 ```python
 import attrs